The Issues faced and addressed by the Governing Body over the last year were:

 Mrs Jennifer Bonham

 An Early Years Teacher and a former pupil of Cullercoats Primary School; Jennifer brings her Early Years’ knowledge and experience to the group.

 The impact of the Governing Body on the school was:

 The attainment and progress of our pupils was generally above or in line with national expectations – our headline figures include:

-- For the Early Years 73% of pupils achieving a Good Level of Development (GLD).
+For the Early Years 82% of pupils achieving a Good Level of Development (GLD) An increase of 9%.
 This figure is in line the National Average of 72%.

-- Year 1 Phonics 90% of our pupils achieved the pass mark.
+Year 1 Phonics 94% of our pupils achieved the pass mark.
 An increase of 4% on the previous year.
-This again was above the National figure of 83%
+This again was above the National figure of 82%

-- Key Stage 1 Reading, Writing & Maths Combined (RWM) 67% of our pupils achieved the expected standard combined a 5% decrease on the previous year – this is just below the combined National Figure of 65%
+Key Stage 1 Reading, Writing & Maths Combined (RWM) 62% of our pupils achieved the expected standard combined a 5% decrease on the previous year – this is just below the combined National Figure of 65%

 Key Stage 2 Reading, Writing & Maths Combined (RWM) 79% of our pupils achieved the expected standard combined – above the combined National figure of 67%.
 Reading and Writing were also significantly above the National Average.

 The schools progress level was above the floor standard in Reading Writing and Mathematics.